wndrsn1/ICESAT2-Satellite-Data-Collocations/README.md

 Download MODIS generates the MODIS datasets

-MakeEnv creates the virtual environment and neccessary libaries
+MakeVirtualEnv creates the virtual environment and neccessary libaries

 ShortMODIS finds the colocations